 Look after your wellbeing – having a healthy routine will have a positive impact on your mental health.
 Stay active, keep your routines as much as you can (Uni’s moving online, but watch your lectures when they are on, try and keep up with your tutorials), eat well, sleep well and reach out if you need to.
 Acknowledge your feelings – focus on things that are in your control.

 Rather than thinking about what we may not able to do at the moment, shift your thinking to what you are now able to do.
 If things you normally do are cancelled and you find yourself with unplanned free time, how are you going to spend it?
 Extra study?
 Clean out your wardrobe?
 Read that book you have been wanting to read for ages?
 Start a new Netflix or podcast series?
 Start a virtual book club?
 What an opportunity!

 Stay up to date with University advice and support.
 If you are worried about an assessment, contact your Unit Coordinator or Faculty directly.
 UWA has many support services available to students – such as Counselling, UWA Medical Centre and a Drug and Alcohol Counsellor.
 You can see all the services you can access as a UWA student here.

 Guild Student Assist are a team of Social Workers and a Wellbeing Counsellor who provide UWA students with assistance with academic, welfare and financial issues.
-If have any concerns or worries and would like a friendly ear we are available via [email protected] or on 6488 2292.
+If you have any concerns or worries and would like a friendly ear we are available via [email protected] or on 6488 2292.
+Please leave a voicemail with your details and we can call you back during office hours.
 For more information, please see our website.

 Need to talk?
 Handy community resources: